Frequently Asked Questions

 Find out answers to our most asked questions below.

-Applied Behavioral Rehabilitation Institute, Inc. (ABRI), doing business as Homes for the Brave, is a 501(c)(3) not-for- profit with a mission of providing housing and services to individuals experiencing homelessness, especially Veterans.
-By operating one permanent and two transitional supportive housing programs in Bridgeport, Connecticut, ABRI aims to help individuals return to productive and meaningful lives.
-ABRI staff work with clients to create personalized goals for to help them achieve stable income and housing and increase their self-determination.
+Applied Behavioral Rehabilitation Institute, Inc. (ABRI), doing business as Homes for the Brave, is a 501(c)(3) not-for-profit with a mission of providing housing and services to individuals experiencing homelessness, especially Veterans.
+By operating one permanent and four transitional supportive housing programs in Fairfield and New Haven Counties in Connecticut, ABRI aims to help individuals return to productive and meaningful lives.
+ABRI staff work with clients to create personalized goals to help them achieve stable income and housing and increase their self-determination.

 In each of our four programs, we work with individuals who are experiencing homelessness or are formerly homeless.
 Last year, 94% of the men and women we served were Veterans.
 Although most residents are from Connecticut, some travel from out of state to benefit from our support services.